SamLinoFinnegan/My-First-Hackathon/readme.md

 This challenge is created by Darya, Sam en Saskia.
 Their idea was to make a button that jumps away when jou try to click it.
 When you finally succeed, something unexpected will happen.
 Our roles were:
 Saskia: html + css basic design & the idea of the frog prince.
 Samuel: javascript to catch the frog.
-Darya: css for the transition of the prince.
+Darya: css for the transition of the prince and combining Saskia's html and css with Samuel's JavaScript.

 ### Technicalities
 The code is written in Visual Studio Code and provided with comments.
 It's made with 1 html file,